-Preachers, therefore, are like coaches in that they help the church discipline themselves for the goal of Christ-likeness, a goal that requires change in the individual – and this change at every step requires discipline to be accomplished.
+Preachers, therefore, are like coaches in that they help church members discipline themselves for the goal of Christ-likeness, a goal that requires change in the individual – and this change at every step requires discipline to be accomplished.

-The Role of Disciple in Spiritual Maturation
+The Role of Discipline in Spiritual Maturation

 But have nothing to do with worldly fables fit only for old women.
 On the other hand, discipline yourself for the purpose of godliness;

 - I Timothy 4:7